ozguruysal/b3-plugin-vehiclecontrolbf3/README.rst

   - Bug fix: enable vehicles again if map is not in the list

 * 21.06.2012 - v1.0.2
-  - Ability to skip disabling vehicles on selected gametypes
+  - Ability to skip disabling vehicle respawn on selected gametypes

 Installation
 ------------